 While golf may not be as physically demanding as other more strenuous sports such as basketball or football, risk is nonetheless inherent in the sport.
 Hitting a golf ball at a high rate of speed involves the very real possibility that the ball will take flight in an unintended direction.
 If every ball behaved as the golfer wished, there would be little “sport” in the sport of golf.
 That shots go awry is a risk that all golfers, even the professionals, assume when they play.

 Holding participants liable for missed hits would only encourage lawsuits and deter players from enjoying the sport.
 Golf offers many healthful advantages to both the golfer and the community.
 The physical exercise in the fresh air with the smell of the pines and eucalyptus renews the spirit and refreshes the body.
 The sport offers an opportunity for recreation with friends and the chance to meet other citizens with like interests.
 A foursome can be a very social event, relieving each golfer of the stresses of business and everyday urban life.
 Neighborhoods benefit by the scenic green belts golf brings to their communities, and wild life enjoy and flourish in a friendly habitat.
 Social policy dictates that the law should not discourage participation in such an activity whose benefits to the individual player and to the community at large are so great.

-Yoneda (citing Dilger v.
-Moyles, 63 Cal.
-Rptr.
-2d 591 (Cal.
-Ct.
-App.
-1997).
-Ah, the refreshing scent of the eucalyptus.
-I guess I would agree that "a foursome can be a very social event" and a real stress-reliever, but the rest of those benefits seems a bit exaggerated.
-Whoever wrote that has never seen "Caddyshack," that's for sure.
+Ah, yes, the refreshing scent of the eucalyptus.
+I guess I would agree that “a foursome can be a very social event” and a real stress-reliever, but the rest of those benefits seems a bit exaggerated.
+Whoever wrote that has never seen “Caddyshack,” that’s for sure.